-If you're looking for a way to travel to work or do your shopping without using your car — and paying at the pump — then one of the best electric bikes.
+If you're looking for a way to travel to work or do your shopping without using your car — and paying at the pump — then one of the best electric bikes could be your answer.
 These battery-powered bicycles have a little motor that can give you an extra boost when you need it, making it easier to travel up hills and longer distances.

 What are the best electric bikes?